Rockleeland/employee-portal/README.md

 4.)
 Create env file to fill in mysql configuration.
 Use the `test.env` file as an example of how the env file should look like.
 Choose the database name from the seed.sql file.

 5.)
-Go back to the the root folder and run the command from below.
+Go back to the the root folder and run the command below.
 This command concurrently starts the server as well as starts the react app.

     yarn run start